 As recounted in a recent defense pleading filed in Phoenix’s federal court, three-and-a-half years ago the U.S. Department of Justice “seized and restrained more than $135 million of liquid assets” belonging to the defendants and their family members, in addition to “tens of millions of dollars in real estate and other illiquid assets” and over $10 million in lawyers’ funds.

-Shortly before arresting veteran newspapermen Michael Lacey and Jim Larkin in 2018 on bogus charges related to their former ownership of the Craigslist-like listings giant, Backpage.com, the feds began seizing all of their assets using warrants issued by magistrates out of U.S. District Court in Los Angeles.
+Shortly before arresting veteran newspapermen Michael Lacey and Jim Larkin in 2018 on bogus charges related to their former ownership of the Craigslist-like listings giant, Backpage.com, the feds began seizing nearly all of their assets using warrants issued by magistrates out of U.S. District Court in Los Angeles.

 The move forced Lacey, Larkin and their four co-defendants to fight a grotesquely expensive legal war on two fronts.
 The feds also seized special defense trust accounts, eventually causing two private defense attorneys and a law firm specializing in the First Amendment to withdraw from the case.